ChowdhuryGroup/SpotGauge/README.md

 # SpotGauge

-Toolkit to analyze focal spots - Calculate FWHM (Full Width at Half Maximum) and laser parameters directly in your browser.
+Toolkit to analyze focal spots - Calculate Spot Size (FWHM or 1/e^2) and laser parameters directly in your browser.

 ## 🚀 Live Demo